LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

               Swap the swapchain color space if unsupported by replay device.
               Check if color space is not supported by replay device and fallback to VK_COLOR_SPACE_SRGB_NONLINEAR_KHR.
+  --sgfs <status>
+              Specify behaviour to skip calls to vkWaitForFences and vkGetFenceStatus: status=0 : Don't skip
+                status=1 : Skip unsuccessful calls
+                status=2 : Allways skip
+              If no skip frame range is specified (--sgfr), the status applies to all frames.
+  --sgfr <frame-ranges>
+              Frame ranges where --sgfs applies.
+The format is:
+                <frame-start-1>-<frame-end-1>[,<frame-start-1>-<frame-end-1>]*
 ```

 ### Key Controls